-Early learning and care can bring a wide range of benefits for children, parents, and society at large.
+Early learning and care (ELC) can bring a wide range of benefits for children, parents, and society at large.
 However, these benefits are conditional on the quality of the early learning and care settings.
-Expanding access to services without attention to quality will not deliver positive outcomes for children or long-term productivity benefits for society.
-A Quality Rating and Improvement System (QRIS) can provide parents and other consumers information about quality of early learning settings and help those settings understand where improvement is needed.
+Expanding access to services without attention to quality will not deliver positive outcomes for children or long-term productivity benefits for society1.
+A Quality Rating and Improvement System (QRIS) can provide parents and other consumers information about the quality of early learning settings and help those settings understand where improvement is needed.

-A QRIS can vary significantly in terms of what it measures and how and whether development can operate statewide or in a local area.
-However, a fully functioning QRIS includes the following components: (1) quality standards for programs and practitioners; (2) supports an infrastructure to meet such standards; (3) monitoring and accountability systems to ensure compliance with quality standards; (4) ongoing financial assistance that is linked to meeting quality standards; and (5) engagement and outreach strategies.
+A fully functioning QRIS includes the following components: (1) quality standards for programs and practitioners; (2) support for an infrastructure to meet such standards; (3) monitoring and accountability systems to ensure compliance with quality standards; (4) ongoing financial assistance that is linked to meeting quality standards; and (5) engagement and outreach strategies.2